gamblevore/speedie/README.md

 The biggest downsides are:

 * The community is (currently) tiny
-* Lack of 3rd party libs or examples
+* Lack of 3rd party libs or 3rd party examples

 There are other possible reasons not to use speedie, including: "We don't want to learn a new language" or worry that "Speedie doesn't have enough funding".